 Full of nine months of expectation,

-whose waiting time was filled with growing, and dreaming, and silent lullabies of love sung from my heart’s beat to yours;
+whose waiting time was filled with growing, and dreaming, and wordless lullabies of love sung from my heart’s beat to yours;

 but also full of aching, and discomfort, and fears of all the what-ifs that stutter through a mother’s chest to interrupt gestation’s rhythm.

 Nine months of connection formed in darkness,

 of sensation that reshaped my life, as much as it was shaping yours.

 This is a fullness so much bigger than a distended belly can contain;

 a fullness you cannot yet understand.

 And then, of course, there is the pain.

 of bringing into light the beauty formed in darkness.